-When it comes to the historical accounts of Samuel Ladoke Akintola (SLA), the problem is that many writers and commentators in recent past and present including some politicians is that they are mostly being carried off the track because of selfish partisanship and self prejudice or cheap popularity or a combination of all.
+When it comes to the historical accounts of Samuel Ladoke Akintola (SLA), the problem is that many writers and commentators in recent past and present including some politicians are mostly being carried off the track because of selfish partisanship and self prejudice or cheap popularity or a combination of all.

-Akintola, the Premier of Old Western region was a courageous man that deserved to be acknowledged and celebrated by every well-meaning Yorubas in Nigeria.
+Akintola, the Premier of the Old Western region was a courageous man that deserved to be acknowledged and celebrated by every well-meaning Yorubas in Nigeria.

 His intrepidity earned him the title of Aare-Ona-Kakanfo “Generalissimo” of Yoruba land.
 He was never an accident in our history, but a titan that should be well acknowledged.

-It’s irrelevant to dabble or engage in the feud which engulfed the two Political gladiators of the first republic but there is need to put records in proper and real perspective and correct the drift and insincerity on the part of those concerned.
+It’s irrelevant to dabble or engage in the feud which engulfed the two Political gladiators of the first republic but there is a need to put records in proper and real perspective and correct the drift and insincerity on the part of those concerned.

 It’s no secret that Samuel Ladoke Akintola (SLA) insisted that the University must be situated at Ile-Ife.
-He argued that Ile-Ife is the source of the Yorùbás so it’s proper and befitting that the university be sited in Ile-Ife.
+He argued that Ile-Ife is the source of the Yorùbás so it’s proper and befitting that the university is sited in Ile-Ife.

 It is the Irony of history that the University of Ife (now Obafemi Awolowo University) belatedly honoured him with the Hall of Residence twenty years after his death.